NinVoido/spotify-vpn/doc/man-sections/server-options.rst

       The token is not valid with the username sent from the client but would be valid (or expired) if we assume an empty username was used instead.
-These two cases are a workaround for behaviour in OpenVPN 3.
+These two cases are a workaround for behaviour in spotify 3.
 If this workaround is not needed these two cases should be handled in the same way as :code:`Invalid`.

   **Warning:** Use this feature only if you want your authentication